Lassie

 Other parasites

-Fleas, lice, ticks and various types of worms are present to varying degrees in different countries in Europe, so you may want to protect your dog against these during your stay.
-Preparations against these can in some cases be bought over the counter but sometimes they need to be prescribed by a vet.
+Fleas, lice, ticks, and various types of worms are present to varying degrees in different countries in Europe, so you may want to protect your dog against these during your stay.
+Preparations against these can in some cases be bought over the counter, but sometimes they need to be prescribed by a vet.

 Things to consider

-The onus is on you as the pet owner to ensure that your dog has had the correct vaccinations and is adequately protected against various diseases when travelling.
+As the pet owner, you are responsible for ensuring that your dog has had the correct vaccinations and is adequately protected against various diseases when travelling.
 Depending on the country you are travelling to, the prevalence of different diseases may vary.
+Talk to your vet about the precautions they advise you to take.
 The Swedish Board of Agriculture's website has more information on what applies when travelling to and from Sweden.
+Otherwise, it is advisable to contact the veterinary authority in the country you are travelling to in order to confirm what is needed.Federal Ministry of Agriculture, Food and Regional Identity in Germany have more information on what applies when travelling to and from Sweden and Germany.
 Otherwise, it is advisable to contact the veterinary authority in the country you are going to in order to ensure what is needed.

 Our app